 Facebook Messenger Rooms is in a grid view by default.

 The year 2020 may have been difficult, but bringing family together is the best way to ease each other’s struggles.
-From all of us at Komando.com, we wish you and your loved ones a Happy Thanksgiving no matter how you choose to celebrate it.
+From all of us at Komando.com, we wish you and your loved ones a Merry Christmas no matter how you choose to celebrate it.